Free School Meals

 From September 2014 all children in reception, year 1 and year 2 in state-funded schools in England have been eligible to receive a free school meal.
 Click here for eligible schools, funding information and legislation.
 The government passed this legislation after a recommendation in the School Food Plan.
 Recent data has suggested take up of these meals in Leeds is above 87%, which is meeting the national average.
 Some schools have achieved 100% take up by working closely with pupils, parents and school catering.

 If a pupil normally is entitled to a Free School Meal or a Universal Infant Free School Meal, a meal must be provided for them on school trips.
+The meal should be balanced and fully compliant with the School Food Standards.

 Ideas to increase Free School Meal claims and meal take up: